Configuration

 I used all available options in this example.
 You don`t need to do this!
 Take a look at the required fields for what you need!

-Every Row consists of a (optional) title and a Grid with all the cards for the entities.
+Every Grid consists the Grid with all the cards for the entities itself and an (optional) title.
 The row is defined by:

 Click for Configuration Options